 Good to know

-Few consider the Sneakerboots as the evolution of the sneakers which lies between the comfortable sneakers and the heavy hitting trail boots.
-Its history began in the early 80s from the Nike Hiking line.
+Few consider the Sneakerboots as the evolution of the sneakers which lies between the comfortable sneakers and the heavy hitting trail cleats.
+Its history began in the early 80s from the Nike hiking line.
 It first released models such as Magma, Gore-Tex-clad Approach, Lava Dome, and Escape.

-Before, running shoes and hiking boots were from different entities.
+Before, running shoes and hiking cleats were from different entities.
 Running kicks were made with breathable mesh or suede with cushioned sole units with lack of heel and ankle support.
-Meanwhile, the traditional hiking or working boots utilized waterproof leather upper, rigid construction and heavy-duty rubber sole.
+Meanwhile, the traditional hiking or working cleats utilized waterproof leather upper, rigid construction and heavy-duty rubber sole.